jss367/jss367.github.io/_posts/2018-07-08-kangaroos-and-wallabies-i-preparing-the-data.md

 ## Introduction

-First, a fun fact on kangaroos and wallabies: There isn't a clear phylogenetic boundary between the two.
-It's simply that the smaller ones - those where the adult male weighs less than 20 kg and has feet less than 25 centimeters - are called "wallabies", and the larger ones are called "kangaroos".
+I'll be using images of kangaroos and wallabies that I've taken, but these techniques should work well with any kind of images.
+Distinguishing kangaroos and wallabies is actually somewhat tricky because they often look similar.
+In fact, there isn't a clear phylogenetic boundary between the two.
+It's simply that the smaller ones - those where the adult males generally weigh less than 20 kg and have feet less than 25 centimeters - are called "wallabies", and the larger ones are called "kangaroos".
 In fact, some wallabies are more closely related to kangaroos than they are to other wallabies.
 This tammar wallaby (top) is more closely related to this red kangaroo (middle) than to the black-footed rock wallaby (bottom).

 ![tammar]({{site.baseurl}}/assets/img/kangwall/tammar.jpg) ![red]({{site.baseurl}}/assets/img/kangwall/red.jpg) ![bfrw]({{site.baseurl}}/assets/img/kangwall/bfrw.jpg)